By Michael Bedingfield

-This year our membership grew to over 1000.
+Last year our membership grew to over 1200.
 The volume of users grew with it to the point where our success was a problem in itself.
 Firstly a number of key modules in the system were failing intermittently due to the volume of traffic on the website.
 So Aaron did the task of rewriting some of the software to make it more efficient.
-More recently he has had to put a lot of his energy toward improving the performance of the smartphone Apps.
+In the last few months of 2017 Aaron put lot of his energy toward improving the performance of the smartphone Apps.
 They have been overhauled and new versions released.
 This should make contributing to CNM easier and smoother.

-Secondly, the size and complexity of the NatureMapr system is such that the work of maintenance of the software is a very large job.
-So what was originally a hobby for Aaron is now much more than that and requires a lot of dedicated time, more than can be provided by a person who needs to earn a living.
+The size and complexity of the NatureMapr system is such that the work of maintenance of the software is a very large job.
+So what was originally a hobby for Aaron is now much more than that and requires a lot of dedicated time, more than can be provided by a person who needs to earn a living and support a family.
 We need to recruit a paid assistant for part-time involvement in software maintenance.
-We need to recruit a paid assistant for part-time involvement in software maintenance.
 Aaron estimates this will cost at least $70,000 per year.
-The expense of supporting the system and paying the various servers is in the range of $8,000 to $10,000 per year.
+The expense of supporting the database and paying the various servers is in the range of $8,000 to $10,000 per year.
 So we are looking to find long-term committed funding of at least $80,000 per year.